wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

 ## 3.2 Understand how Kustomize is used in the migration bundle

-**kustomize** is simple way to manage configuration across all your different deployments and environments without the need for templates.
+**kustomize** is a simple way to manage configuration across all your different deployments and environments without the need for templates.

 By using **overlays**, it allows you to break out your basic configuration information (ports, names, hosts, etc.) from your sensitive data (usernames, password, etc.) that are likely to change in every deployment.